Polo1120/Image-service/README.md

 - `file`: The image file to upload (e.g., `.jpg`, `.png`).
 - `title` (optional): A string representing the title of the image.
-- `message` (optional): A string containing a description or message for the image.
+- `description` (optional): A string containing a description or message for the image.
 - `location` (optional): A string indicating the location where the image was taken or is relevant to.
 - `dateSpecial` (optional): A string representing a special date associated with the image (e.g., "2025-08-26").
 - `tags` (optional): A string of comma-separated tags (e.g., "nature, landscape") or an array of strings.